Don Lisbon

-Don Lisbon (born January 15, 1941) is an American former professional football running back in the National Football League (NFL), and an all-star in the Canadian Football League (CFL).
+Don Lisbon (born January 15, 1941) is an American former professional football player who was a running back in the National Football League (NFL), and an all-star in the Canadian Football League (CFL).

-After playing college football at Bowling Green State University Lisbon was drafted by the NFL's San Francisco 49ers.
-He played two seasons with them, including 20 games, 561 rushing yards, 34 pass receptions, 3 touchdowns, and 1 completed pass for a TD.
+After playing college football for the Bowling Green Falcons, Lisbon was selected by the NFL's San Francisco 49ers.
+He played two seasons with them, including 20 games, 561 rushing yards, 34 pass receptions, three touchdowns, and one completed pass for a touchdown.

 He also played three seasons in the CFL.
 His first, 1966 with the Montreal Alouettes, was a success, rushing for 1007 yards and being named an all-star.
 He was traded to the Edmonton Eskimos in 1967, and finished his career with them in 1968.